Nishitbaria/OpenGrame/README.md

   - React
   - TypeScript
   - Tailwind CSS
-  - Sycdn (for additional styling assets)
+  - Shadcn (for additional styling assets)

 - **Backend:**
   - Appwrite (Backend as a Service)